 - ½ can Chipotle Chilis in Adobo Sauce (7 ounce can)

 - ½ teaspoon dried Oregano or, 1-1/2 teaspoons fresh chopped oregano can be substituted for dried

 - ¼ teaspoon pepper

 - Preheat oven to 350ºF, and butter baking pan or spray with gluten-free, high heat spray.

 - Heat the skillet over medium-high heat and add the ground beef to cook.
-Using a wooden spoon or high heat spatula, break up the ground beef while cooking.
+Using a wooden spoon or high-heat spatula, break up the ground beef while cooking.
 Cooking time is about 5 to 8 minutes until it is no longer pink.
 Reduce heat to medium-low and continue cooking until most of the liquid is gone.
-Add onion, garlic, and the spices, occasionally stirring to cook until the onion becomes transparent.
+Add onion, garlic, and spices, occasionally stirring to cook until the onion becomes transparent.

 - Transfer tomato and chili mixture to a blender.
 Pulse and blend on low until it becomes a puree.
 (Be very careful during the blending because the mixture is extremely hot.)

 - Spread 1/2 cup of the sauce into the bottom of the baking dish then spread an additional 1/4 cup of the sauce on a clean plate.